 Three campus buildings were renamed during 1989-90.
 The Wright Library was renamed in memory of Leroy and Una Lee Wright, founders of Wright Brand Foods.
 Lloyd and Madelyn Osborne were recognized when the Administration Building was renamed in their honor.
 The Arts and Sciences Center was renamed the Electra Waggoner Biggs Arts and Sciences Center in honor of Electra Waggoner Biggs.
 On September 5, 1990, the Board of Trustees appointed Dr. Wade Kirk as the fourth president of Vernon College.
 In February 1996 the first intercollegiate women's fast pitch softball team was fielded.
 In spring 1996, the College completed the installation of the infrastructure necessary for computer networking and Internet access.
 Providing training for area industries, the Skills Training Center opened in Wichita Falls in January 1997.
 Fall 1998 saw the College expand the use of technology throughout its operations; offering a full range of distance learning courses via interactive video, Internet, and video tape.
 Internet access for students became available in libraries and resource rooms at every major instructional location.
 A mid-range computer system and an integrated software package were installed at Vernon College to serve administrative computing functions.
 During 1999 two campus buildings were renamed.
 The Student Center was renamed to the Colley Student Center in honor of members of the Colley Family.
-The Applied Arts Center was renamed Sumner Applied Arts Center in memory of Joe C. and Mary Anderson Sumner.
+The Applied Arts Center was renamed Sumner.

-Entering the 21st Century, the softball facility on the Vernon campus was named Wade Kirk Softball Field on June 5, 2000 in honor of retiring President, Dr. Wade Kirk.
+Entering the 21st Century, the softball facility on the Vernon campus was named Wade Kirk Softball Field on June 5, 2000, in honor of retiring President, Dr. Wade Kirk.
 That same day, Dr. Steve Thomas was named by the Board of Trustees as the College's fifth president.
 The following year, Vernon Regional Junior College was renamed Vernon College on May 23, 2001.
-The College purchased the Century City Center complex as a permanent Wichita Falls location on July 13, 2004 to provide space for expansion of the College's academic and career and technical education programs in the Wichita Falls area.
+The College purchased the Century City Center complex as a permanent Wichita Falls location on July 13, 2004, to provide space for expansion of the College's academic and career and technical education programs in the Wichita Falls area.
 Vernon College achieved a record credit enrollment of 2,803 during the fall 2005 semester.
 Work also began on the renovation of the Osborne Administration Building, which enabled the consolidation of administrative offices under one roof.
-In late 2005, the newly renovated King Physical Education Center was reopened.
+In late 2005 the newly renovated King Physical Education Center was reopened.
 In September 2006 the new wing of the Osborne Administration Building opened.
 Throughout the year, Vernon College continued to add new programs and classes to meet the needs of students and area business and industry.
 During 2007-2008 Vernon College celebrated 35 years of teaching, learning, and leading.
 Five new classrooms, several offices and a new student lounge opened in recently renovated space at Century City Center.
 The Sumner and Biggs buildings on the Vernon campus also underwent renovations that same year.
 In addition donors established five new endowed scholarships and the Vernon College Foundation reached the \$1 million investment milestone in April 2007.
 Work also began on establishing the Vernon College Ex-Students Association.
-The 2008-2009 academic year has been one of changes.
+The 2008-2009 academic year was one of changes.
 Dr. Thomas resigned as president and after an extensive search, the Board of Trustees and the college community welcomed Dr. Dusty R. Johnston as the sixth Vernon College president.
 Another enrollment milestone was achieved during the spring semester when 3,636 students enrolled for credit courses on the Vernon campus and the Vernon College Learning Centers.
-Also during this academic year, more donors invested in the College through the creation of three new endowed scholarships; bringing the total number of endowed scholarships to 84.